humphrey-mutuma/portfolio-landing-page/README.md

+Projects name: portfolio-landing-page.
+Author name: Humphrey mutuma.
+Project description: This is a responsive, mobile first personal portfolio showing my skills, hobbies, certifications, previous projects, happy clients, Physical location, social media and personal contact details.
+Project setup instructions: You can clone this projects from GitHub.
-project or program name :portfolio-landing-page author name :Humphrey mutuma description of project : just a personal portfolio showing my skills, hobbies, certifications, previous projects, happy clients etc. project setup instructions - coming soon link to live site on GitHub Pages : coming soon copyright and license information : This project is licensed under the terms of the MIT license.
+Link to live site on GitHub Pages: coming soon Copyright and license information: This project is licensed under the terms of the MIT license.